webedia-dev/pepperboard/README.md

             * Can be set to None for either using the default thread count or not using threads at all.

 # TODO
-  * Add more "security" code to sanitize inputs and module loading.
   * Fix this README file and general documentation.
-  * Upload it to Pypi.
   * Use pepper to use salt-api.
   * Get the OS logos from PNG/JPG files instead of having base64 directly in python code.
   * Make the dashboard list a little bit prettier.